tardate/LittleArduinoProjects/playground/RotaryEncoderMethods/README.md

 See Ben Buxton's [blog post on the rotary library](http://www.buxtronix.net/2011/10/rotary-encoders-done-properly.html) for more detail of how and why this works so well.

+See the [RotaryEncoderModule](../RotaryEncoderModule) for an example of using the Rotary library with a rotary encoder module driving an 8x8 LED array.

 ## Encoding Considerations

 Here's a quick summary of the main considerations when interfacing with a rotary encoder